CabbageAdi/DSharpPlusSlashCommands/README.md

 If you've registered the command class for your testing server, once you start the bot, you should see the `/test` command pop up when you type `/` into the chat.
 When you execute it, you should get the message in your console!

 ### Responding
 You probably want to do a lot more with the command than write a message to the console.
+It will also be showing that "this interaction failed".
 Let's make a response to the command instead.

 To make a response, you must run `CreateResponseAsync` on your `InteractionContext`. `CreateResponseAsync` takes two arguments.
-The first is a `DiscordInteractionResponseType`.
-There are currently 3 types:
+The first is a `DiscordInteractionResponseType`:
-* `Ping` - no idea
 * `DeferredChannelMessageWithSource` - Acknowledges the interaction, doesn't require any content.
 * `ChannelMessageWithSource` - Sends a message to the channel, requires you to specify some data to send.
+* `Ping` - Nothing to see here

 An interaction expires in 3 seconds unless you make a response.
 If the code you execute before making a response has the potential to take more than 3 seconds, you should first create a `DeferredChannelMessageWithSource` response, and then edit it after your code executes.